nj-coder/nj-timepicker/README.md

 | clickOutsideToClose| ```true \| false```| ```true```               | to close the picker when clicked outside |
 | minutes            | `array`            | `[0, 15, 30, 45]`        | a list of minutes |

+### Methods
+NJ-Picker ships with methods that can be used to change the picker behaviour.
+These methods have strict input formatting which helps achive desired result

+#### show()

 ### Events
 | Name        | Description  |
 | :---------- |:-------------|